sujith-eag/vu-library/docs/java/java_core/03_Control_Statements/05_switch_expression.md

 }
 ```

-when using a block, you must use yield to supply a value to a switch expression.
 Even though block targets are used, each path through the switch expression must still provide a value.

 ___

-Using in traditional switch where no value is produced but no fall through can occur also.
+Using `->` in traditional switch statement where no value is produced but no fall through can occur also.

 ```java
 class StatementSwitchWithArrows